psychon-night/psychon-night/README.md

 ## About
-👋 I'm Psychon.
-I'm a tech-oriented student.
-I'm in love with basically everything technology... except Apple.\
-I use **she/her** pronouns.\
+👋 I'm Psychon, a tech-oriented student primarily focused on software development I use **she/her** pronouns.\

-There are a few ways to contact me:
+Mostly a Linux-oriented developer, though I do provide support for Windows.\
+Need tech support?
+Happy to provide it!
+(Assuming I know you IRL, sorry rando reading this)

+Psychon, how the hell do we talk to you??\
 - Leave an issue (or something) on my psychon-night repository (I don't use it for anything, so go right ahead.
 Just don't spam me, please.)
-- Email me at PsychonNight@outlook.com (also, please don't spam me here either)
+- Don't

 ## Links

-You're going to harrass me anyways, might as well give them to you.
-- All my links are here: https://murder-axo.carrd.co/
+Kinda got tired of updating here constantly, so here, take a card: https://murder-axo.carrd.co/

 ## Languages

-- Python
+- Python (primary language)
-- JavaScript
+- JavaScript (fucking kill me)
-- HTML / CSS
+- HTML / CSS (not a fucking programming language YOU DUNCE)
-- Java (only a little)
+- Java (only a little) (DEAR GOD HELP ME)

 ## Tools
-- Visual Studio Code
+- Visual Studio Code (STOP CRASHING PLEASE)
-- IntelliJ
+- IntelliJ (dear god)

-# Devices & Platforms
-- Thinkpad L13 => Linux :3
-- Raspberry Pi 4b => Lineage 13
-- Pixel 6a => Android 13